rot256/fugl/README.md

 - Easy to parse for machines
 - Simple to update and validate systematically

-Unlike exiting canaries this allows for:
+Unlike existing canaries this allows for:

 - Automatic creation and submission of new canaries
 - Automatic validation of canaries from hundreds of different organizations